 In addition, the Cornucopia Institute reports that Wal-Mart had entered into a contract with Aurora Organic Dairy, based in Boulder, Colorado, to supply private-label organic milk under the “Great Value” label.

-Aurora has a sordid history in terms of their reputation in the organic industry.
+Aurora has a sordid history in terms of its reputation in the organic industry.
 Like Dean Foods, their corporate-owned factory farms are currently being investigated for confining their cattle in feedlots with little if any access to pasture as required by the National Organic Standards.
-They are also being investigated for buying replacement cattle and feed from non- organic sources.
+They are also being investigated for buying replacement cattle and feed on non-organic sources.
 And Aurora produces or buys 100% of their milk from giant industrial factory farm dairies, a practice which is in direct conflict with organic consumer wishes.

 Prominent articles in the New York Times, Wall Street Journal, The Christian Science Monitor, and many other national media outlets, including National Public Radio, expose the fact that Wal-Mart has knowledge of the serious accusations against both of these firms.
 Wal-Mart’s dependence on factory farms for supplying cheaper organic dairy products in the marketplace is an overt example of their historic management philosophy of sourcing products from least expensive supplier regardless of its impact on product quality, the environment, or our nation’s workers.
 (Source: http://www.cornucopia.org/2008/01/wal-mart-organics/)